 Community Care - Book Club, Fire Circles, Vision Boarding, other opportunities to participate in the pre-build "dream and seed" phases

-Community Operations - Development and acceptance of foundational community operations guidelines
+Community Operations - Development and acceptance of foundational community guidelines

 Financial & Legal Model research